Body & Brain

 Light is focused

 The cornea bends most incoming light, the pupil controls how much enters, and the lens fine-tunes focus for distance.
+Analogy: A two-part biological camera lens.
+Takeaway: The eye's front structures create a focused image on the retina.

 Photoreceptors convert photons

 Rods and cones turn light into electrochemical signals through photosensitive pigments.
+Analogy: Solar panels turning light into usable electrical information.
+Takeaway: The retina translates light into neural code.

 The brain constructs the scene

 Signals travel through the optic nerve to visual cortex, where the brain flips, fills, stabilizes and interprets the image.
+Analogy: A live editor assembling a coherent broadcast from imperfect footage.
+Takeaway: Seeing is constructed, not simply recorded.

 The Discovery of the Blind Spot